StevenLwcz/StevenLwcz.github.io/_posts/2022-04-18-NEON-SIMD-Vector-Instructions-For-Initialization.md

     fmov v12.2d, 3.5
 ```

 `vmov`/`fmov` allows for floating point values which can be expressed with a 3 bit exponent and 4 bit significant (plus 1 bit for the sign).
-Basically this means any of the floating point values you can generate in this Python script.
+Basically this means any of the floating point values you can generate with this Python script.

 ```python
 for i in range(0,16):